zzolo/ol_dccph2010_demo/README.txt

    bash ol_dccph2010_demo.drush '<optional_url_for_local_tiles>'

-   The above script is very basic and depending on how you have drush set up, you may to point the $DRUSH variable to another path.
+   The above script is very basic and depending on how you have drush set up, you may want to point the $DRUSH variable to another path.

    You can also put in an optional OSM template URL for the layer